Myelodyspastics Syndrome (MDS) Prognosis: Risk Scoring Systems

-Within the next 2 years - around late 2017 or 2018 - we are expecting the IPSS-Mol.
+We are expecting the IPSS-Mol.
 This will take into account research and results on MDS gene mutations and provide a further layer of details, possibly telling us which patients may respond better to specific treatments, or for whom a transplant should be attempted earlier – or perhaps avoided all together.

 It is hoped the IPSS-Mol may reduce the difficult uncertainty factor a little further – which would be another important step forward in MDS care.

 Dr Shahram Kordasti, Haematologist, King’s College London, explains the role of the immune system in MDS and how it can be used to predict risk and response to treatment